OneJSToolkit/onejs-list-view/README.md

 # OneJS ListView

-A reusable control for displaying a list of items.
-Written using the OneJS control framework.
+A virtualized list control for rendering a given set of items, using a generated layout.
+Works with static data or service powered lists.
+Built modularly, so that you can bundle only what you need (or include the entire module.)

 The ListView is comprised of these concepts: